foroozandehgroup/nmrpoise/README.md

 ## Installation (MacOS / Linux)

-1. Clone this repository: `git clone https://github.com/yongrenjie/poptpy`
+1. Clone this repository: `git clone https://github.com/yongrenjie/poptpy`, or download the latest release and unzip the folder.
 2. `cd` inside and run `./install.sh`
 3. The script will try to automatically detect the path to your Python 3 executable (using `which`), as well as the TopSpin installation directory (it searches inside `/opt`).
 If either of these are not in the typical location, you can set the environment variables `$PY3PATH` and `$TOPSPINDIR` when running the installer.
 For example: